 - Hairbrush/hairbands etc

 - Phone charger, a long lead and an adaptor plug

 - Coins for vending machines or car parking.
 Your bank card details in case you want to pay to log into a paid wifi service.

 - Book/magazines/things to pass the time (download some stuff onto your phone too)

 - Things you want during the birth: affirmation cards, battery powered candles, TENS machine, massage oil

 You do not need anything special to wear in labour.
 Some women choose to have their normal clothes, other like a big shirt (easy for access to monitor baby and for skin to skin after birth), or a nightie.
 If you plan to use a birthing pool you may want to wear a bikini top or a baggy tee shirt.
 Many women prefer to wear nothing.

 Towels are supplied by hospitals.
-Pillows are usually in short supply in the NHS so you may want to take one with you.
+Pillows are usually in short supply in the NHS so you may want to take one with you (with a coloured pillow case so it is obviously yours).
 You do not need to take your own birth ball.

 Snacks for waiting around time/labour and afterwards

 What should be in a hospital bag for baby: